 Canada is a growing market for trade and investment, offering opportunities in health IT, wood and building products, agile technology including specialised manufacturing and clean technology, specialty food and beverages, and agritech.
 There's scope for more collaboration in research, science and technology in these areas.

-Canada has identified New Zealand as a priority market under their Global Commerce Strategy, focusing on biotechnology, agritech, ICT, environmental technology and health industries.
+Canada has identified New Zealand as a priority established market under their Global Markets Action Plan, focusing on ICT, sustainable technology, oil and gas, and life sciences.
 Examples of commercial activity between our countries include an Ottawa company contracted to print New Zealand banknotes and passports, and Lockeed Martin Canada contracted for a New Zealand Navy frigate upgrade.

 Free trade negotiations with Canada